pretentiousUsername/pretentioususername.github.io/content/posts/moreMathTypesetting.md

 tags: ["math", "physics", "typesetting"]
 ---

+You know, git is a wonderful piece of software, and I love the way that it enables developers to easily do version control and all that other great stuff, but sometimes it fights me, and I don't know why.

 Here's some math typesetting stuff.
 For starters I'll just write down the Linblad equation, a nice bit of physics for open quantum systems,
 <!--$$ \frac{\partial \rho(r, t)}{\partial t} =